zhangxin025/docs-1/api-reference/avatar/AvatarTraining.md

 ## **Next Steps after Training**

-Upon submission, your replica will immediately begin training in the background.
-After around 4-6 hours, you can enter [[Personal Replicas](https://duix.com/platform/replicas)] to check your personal replica is ready for use.
+Upon submission, your avatar will immediately begin training in the background.
+After around 4-6 hours, you can enter [[Personal Avatars](https://duix.com/platform/replicas)] to check your personal avatar is ready for use.
 If you’re not happy with the results, be sure to contact us.

 Congrats on finishing the training process — now explore generating videos or starting